noobdevsam/spring-project-steganography-tool/README.md

 - **Text & File Steganography**: Embed both plain text and binary files within images.
 - **Strong Encryption**: All hidden data is encrypted with **AES-256 (CBC mode)**.
 The encryption key is derived from your password using **PBKDF2 with 65,536 iterations** and a unique salt for each encoding.
 - **RESTful API**: A comprehensive API for encoding, decoding, capacity estimation, and managing encodings.
-- **GraalVM Native Image Support**: Build a lightweight, fast-starting native executable container using the integrated Spring Boot Maven plugin and Cloud Native Buildpacks.
+- **Docker Support**: Build and run the application as a container using the integrated Spring Boot Maven plugin and Docker Compose.
 - **High-Concurrency Ready**: Utilizes **Java 25 Virtual Threads** with an embedded Jetty server to efficiently handle a large number of concurrent requests.
 - **Large File Streaming**: Efficiently encodes and encrypts large files by streaming them, keeping memory usage low.
 - **Capacity Estimation**: A dedicated endpoint to check if your data will fit in a given image before performing the encoding.